-Bangladeshi youth bore the brunt of last week’s violence.
+Bangladeshi youth bore the brunt of last week’s violent protests.
 They want accountability.

 “I think the resentment of the young generation is how the government creates this divide of ‘us versus them,’ and how the government defines love for the country,” says Mr. Hammadi.
 “To build love of country, it is important to listen to the people, create room for them to cherish the country’s history and opportunities that a state can offer.
 Instead we’ve seen a lot of young people have to move out of the country for better opportunities.”

-On July 18 and 19, protesters vandalized several government buildings, setting fire to two metro stations, a major data center, the headquarters of the country’s largest broadcaster, and others.
-The next day, security forces were seen using sound grenades, tear gas, and rubber bullets to contain the crowds.
+On July 18 and 19, several government buildings were vandalized, with two metro stations set fire, as well as a major data center, the headquarters of the country’s largest broadcaster, and others.
+The student protestors, for their part, have denied responsibility for the vandalism.
+Security forces were seen using sound grenades, tear gas, and rubber bullets to contain the crowds.

 These are not the first protests that Ms. Hasina has faced.
 In 2018, protests over quotas and a student-led march for road safety dogged the government.
 In 2020, several issues including the government’s handling of violence against women pushed Bangladeshis to the streets.
 Many of the same students marching today, including Ms. Taposhi, participated in those protests.
 But the current wave of demonstrations is one of the biggest and most deadly.